Bitcoin buried in Newport landfill: Search attempts

 Logarithmic chart of the price of Bitcoin between 2011 and 2019, showing the increase in the value of the hard drive since its disposal.
 As the value has increased, Howells has escalated his attempts to try and retrieve the device.

 In December 2017, Wired reported that the Newport City Council refused to allow Howells to search for the hard drive.
 According to Howells, the proposed search involves the first case, unrelated to a criminal investigation, of excavating a landfill site in the United Kingdom.
-The council cited cost concerns, environmental impact, galvanic corrosion of the device, and the potential of "treasure hunters" breaking the law.
-Initially the council took a soft approach to the situation, indicating that they would return the device if found, but later took a tougher stance, and stated that searching for the hard drive would be against the law.
+The council has cited cost concerns, safety concerns, health concerns of city residents, galvanic corrosion of the device, and environmental impact including dangerous gases, methane, the unearthing of hazardous materials, toxic leachates, and potential landfill fires.
+A former manager of the landfill site has confirmed that asbestos is buried adjacent to the section that Howells wants to dig.
+Initially the council took a soft approach to the situation, indicating that they would return the device if found, but later took a tougher stance, and stated that the landfill is not open to the public and that trespassing would be a criminal offence.

 In January 2021, after repeatedly requesting access to search for the device, Howells offered the council 25% of the proceedings then valued at approximately £200 million.
 He offered to donate £52.5 million to the council which would go to the 316,000 people of Newport, equivalent to £175 per person.
-The council refused, claiming Howells's offer was in breach of licensing regulations.
+The council refused, claiming that the council was not permitted to excavate the site under its licensing permit with Natural Resources Wales.
 Howells believes the drive is still functional due to its protective casing and the anti-corrosive cobalt layer coating the glass disk.

 To support his search efforts, Howells acquired financial support from a hedge fund with whom he would split 50% of the proceedings.
 He believes that using council waste records they can identify the location of the device.
 After they identify and find the hard drive, a team of data recovery specialists would help recover the Bitcoin.
 The council estimates that the excavation would cost millions of pounds, with Howells budgeting £5 million for a 9–12 month operation.

-Even if we were able to agree to his request, there is the question of who would meet the cost if the hard drive was not found or was damaged to such an extent that the data could not be recovered.
+There is also no guarantee that the hard drive is even at the landfill site, and even if it was, the chance of it being found and in a recoverable condition after being in a landfill site for nine years, exposed to high pressures and a corrosive environment, are extremely slim.